Mental Health As A Child: What A Childhood Emotional Neglect Quiz Reveals Child

 The efficacy of mental health care through online therapy

 Online therapy is backed by research as an effective, convenient option for a large variety of mental health conditions and concerns.
-The National Center for Health Research conducted a meta-analysis of dozens of studies, concluding that online therapy is just as effective as in-person therapy for treating trauma, PTSD, depression, anxiety, and more.
+The National Center for Health Research conducted a meta-analysis of dozens of studies, concluding that online therapy is just as effective as in-person therapy for treating trauma post-traumatic stress disorder (PTSD), depression, anxiety, and more.
 Continue reading below for reviews of some of Regain’s therapists, from individuals experiencing similar issues.

 Therapist reviews